getcarina/getcarina.com/_best-practices/container-ecosystem-kubernetes.md

 semantics for concepts such as volumes and container communication.
 In some cases, it has its own implementation of a concept that is also used in Docker.

+Key Kubernetes concepts such as *services*,
+*labels* and *replication controllers* are ways to enhance *pods*.
+Pods also enable users to declare the intended state their containers should hold and have Kubernetes enforce.
+Therefore, it is safe to say that Kubernetes does not even know what an application or microservice actually is; it only know how you wish to collect and manage your containers, including adherence to requirements such as resource allocation for containers, affinity, replication, and load balancing.
+Anything more than that is beyond the scope of Kubernetes.

 #### Volumes